 What is Canoeboot?

-Canoeboot is free/opensource boot firmware based on Libreboot (which is in turn based on coreboot), replacing proprietary BIOS/UEFI firmware on select x86/ARM laptops, desktops and server mainboards.
+Canoeboot is free/libre boot firmware based on Libreboot (which is in turn based on coreboot), replacing proprietary BIOS/UEFI firmware on select x86/ARM laptops, desktops and server mainboards.
 It provides an automated build system for compiling coreboot ROM images, that are easy to install for non-technical users.
 The emphasis is placed upon ease of use, and optional security features.

 Overview of operation

-More specifically, Canoeboot is a fork of Libreboot, maintained in parallel as per each Libreboot release.
-Canoeboot adheres to the GNU Free System Distribution Guidelines, instead of Libreboot’s more pragmatic Binary Blob Reduction Policy - and such adherence (to GNU FSDG) is the main purpose of Canoeboot.
-It consequently supports far less hardware than Libreboot, providing a proof of concept showing what Libreboot would be like if it didn’t implement such a policy (in opposition to the GNU one that Canoeboot implements).
+Canoeboot is essentially providing well-engineered releases showing what Libreboot would be like if it didn’t implement such a policy (in sharp contrast to the GNU one that Canoeboot implements).
 Libreboot previously adhered to the GNU FSDG policy, but adopted the Binary Blob Reduction Policy in November 2022, in an effort to increase the number of mainboards that can be supported from coreboot.

 Canoeboot was created because there are still a few people who want this sort of thing, but there weren’t any modern, or otherwise high quality implementations.
 Thus, I decided to revive the old Libreboot project myself, forking from my very own project (Libreboot) and calling the new fork Canoeboot.
 I forked my own project.